 Through an online bidding site, through classified ads, or for a ticket to an event.
-(Note: The following response options were excluded due to a small base: make a payment for a new pet, send money to someone you met online, and other.)
+(Note: The following response options were excluded due to a small base: purchase an item through classified ads, make a payment for a new pet, send money to someone you met online, and other.)